Cytnx-dev/Cytnx/Readme.md

     47. Add @ operator in python API for shorthand of linalg::Dot
     48. Add DMRG example
     49. C++ API can now have accessor.size() < rank()
+    50. Remove redundant output of Inv.
+    51. Add Pow, Pow_ for CyTensor.

     v0.5.1a
     1. add Norm() for CPU and GPU, add to call by Tn